Quantum preconditioning method for finite difference discretizations of the Poisson equation via Schr\"odingerization: Introduction

-The structure of the paper is as follows: In Section \ref{sec:itera and pre}, we provide an overview of iterative methods and preconditioning techniques for linear algebra systems, emphasizing that the solution of the linear system corresponds to the steady-state solution of an ODE system.
-In Section \ref{sec:SchrPre}, we apply Schr\"odingerization to the ODE system based on classical linear iterative methods to derive the Hamiltonian system for quantum computing, with the implementation and complexity analysis discussed subsequently.
-In Section \ref{sec:BPX}, we briefly review the BPX preconditioner, a multilevel method for the finite element method, which is adapted as a quantum preconditioner.
-Section \ref{sec:inputmodel} explores the input model for quantum algorithms, focusing on the Schr\"odingerization applied to the BPX preconditioning system.
-In Section \ref{sec:num tests}, we present numerical experiments conducted on classical computers to validate the Schr\"odingerization-based approach.
+The structure of the paper is as follows: In Section \ref{sec:SchrPre}, we apply Schr\"odingerization to the ODE system based on classical linear iterative methods to derive the Hamiltonian system for quantum computing.
+In Section \ref{sec:BPX}, we briefly review the BPX preconditioner for a finite difference discretization of the Poisson equation on nested dyadic grids, and provide explicit forms of the stiffness matrix and the preconditioner.
+Section \ref{sec:BE} addresses the block-encoding of the symmetrically preconditioned matrix $A_S = S^\top A S$, where we establish the key commuting identity and present the explicit block-encoding of $A_S$.
+In Section \ref{sec:implementation}, we present the implementation of the Schr\"odingerization-based Hamiltonian simulation for the preconditioned system, along with the computation of a linear quantity and its complexity.
 Finally, conclusions are presented in Section \ref{sec:con}.

-We shall introduce some notations.
-The notation $f_1\lesssim g_1$, $f_2 \gtrsim g_2$ stands for $f_1\leq C_1g_1$, $f_2 \geq C_2 g_2$, where $C_1$ and $C_2$ are independent of the discretization constants.
-Scalar-valued quantities and vector-valued quantities are denoted by normal symbols and boldface symbols, respectively.
-Moreover, we use a 0-based indexing, i.e., $j\in \{0,1,\cdots,N-1\}$, or $j\in [N]$.
-We shall denote the identity matrix and null matrix by $I$ and $O$, respectively, and the dimensions of these matrices should be clear from the context, otherwise, the notation $I_n$ stands for the $2^n$-dimensional identity matrix.
+We introduce some notations used throughout the paper.
+The relations $f_1 \lesssim g_1$ and $f_2 \gtrsim g_2$ mean that $f_1 \leq C_1 g_1$ and $f_2 \geq C_2 g_2$, respectively, where the constants $C_1$ and $C_2$ are independent of the discretization parameters.
+Scalar-valued quantities are denoted by standard symbols, while vector-valued quantities are written in boldface.
+We adopt a 0-based indexing, i.e., $j \in {0,1,\cdots,N-1}$ (or equivalently $j \in [N]$).
+We use sans-serif letters such as $\mathsf{a},\mathsf{f}$, and $\mathsf{b}$ to denote quantum registers.
+The identity matrix and the null matrix are denoted by $I$ and $O$, respectively; their dimensions are usually clear from the context, and in case of ambiguity, we write $I_n$ or $I_{N\times N}$ for the $N=2^n$-dimensional identity matrix.